Rent-to-Own Solar vs. Buying Outright: Pros & Cons

 • You Don’t Own It Right Away: Until you buy it out, the solar company keeps the tax credits and system ownership.

-• No Equity: You don’t build ownership in the system unless you eventually purchase it.
+• No Equity: You don’t have ownership in the system unless you eventually choose to purchase it.

 💰 Buying Outright